80+ Sales Terms and Definitions Every Rep Should Know

 Churn rate

-Churn rate is the percentage of customers that stop doing business with a company over a certain period of time.
-The churn rate is calculated by dividing the number of customers you lost by the number you had at the beginning of the chosen time frame.
+Churn rate is the percentage of customers who stop doing business with a company over a set period.
+It’s calculated by dividing the number of customers lost by the number you had at the start of the period.
+Lower churn means better retention, and better long-term revenue.

 Example: If you started your first quarter with 100 customers, and lost 8 over the course of that quarter, your churn rate would be 8%.